 Chart 2 shows Nordstrom (JWN) with a W-Bottom in January-February 2010.
 First, the stock formed a reaction low in January (black arrow) and broke below the lower band.
 Second, there was a bounce back above the middle band.
 Third, the stock moved below its January low and held above the lower band.
 Even though the 5-Feb spike low broke the lower band, Bollinger Bands are calculated using closing prices so signals should also be based on closing prices.
 Fourth, the stock surged with expanding volume in late February and broke above the early February high.
 Chart 3 shows Sandisk with a smaller W-Bottom in July-August 2009.

 M-Tops were also part of Arthur Merrill's work that identified 16 patterns with a basic M shape.
-Bollinger uses these various M patterns with Bollinger Bands to identify M Bottoms.
+Bollinger uses these various M patterns with Bollinger Bands to identify M-Tops.
 According to Bollinger, tops are usually more complicated and drawn out than bottoms.
-Double tops, head-and-shoulders patterns and diamonds represent evolving tops.
+Double tops, head-and-shoulders patterns, and diamonds represent evolving tops.

 Chart 5 shows Pulte Homes (PHM) within an uptrend in July-August 2008.
 Price exceeded the upper band in early September to affirm the uptrend.
 After a pullback below the 20-day SMA (middle Bollinger Band), the stock moved to a higher high above 17.
 Despite this new high for the move, price did not exceed the upper band.
 This flashed a warning sign.
 The stock broke support a week later and MACD moved below its signal line.
 Notice that this M-top is more complex because there are lower reaction highs on either side of the peak (blue arrow).
 This evolving top formed a small head-and-shoulders pattern.